gtuxyco/timelysheets/README.md

 3. Help with included 3rd party assets.
 4. Help with customization and installation.

-For every paid subscription, you are already contributing to fund the Development of Timely Sheets App.
+For every paid subscription, you are already contributing to fund Timely Sheets development.
 Please contact me using the contact option below.

 ## Security Vulnerabilities